 Learn something new every day More Info... by email

-El Ingenioso Hidalgo Don Quixote de la Mancha is a novel written in two parts by the 17th century Spanish novelist, Miguel de Cervantes Saavedra, often merely referred to as Cervantes.
-Don Quixote is, in a sense, a deluded anti-hero, who having read many books regarding chivalry, decides to be a knight and practice true knightly aims.
+El Ingenioso Hidalgo Don Quixote de la Mancha, often just known as "Don Quixote," is a novel written in two parts by the 17th century Spanish novelist, Miguel de Cervantes Saavedra, often merely referred to as Cervantes.
+The title character is, in a sense, a deluded anti-hero, who having read many books regarding chivalry, decides to be a knight and practice true knightly aims.

-Don Quixote often even dupes Sancho into believing in a world of knights and enchantments, but it is a sincere form of duplicity.
+The character often even dupes Sancho into believing in a world of knights and enchantments, but it is a sincere form of duplicity.
 Quixote desperately wants to believe in his fantasy world, so much so that he gives up the comforts of his life in pursuit of an unwinnable quest.

 The second part ends with Don Quixote’s death, and this is an interesting statement by the author.
 To Cervantes, the old days of chivalric behavior are dying quickly as well, and only the deluded can still believe in them.
 In this way, Don Quixote is read as a very important work of European literature, since it makes such a definite statement of the fate of things once considered romantic and now merely the fantasies of near idiots.